dhairs/College-Notes/Spring 2024 Semester/CS 429 - Computer Organization and Architecture/Code Generation/Linking/Object Modules and Linking.md

 An object file is a *self-describing* block of bytes

-This is similar to storing the tree in the header of a Huffman encoded file, or the metadata for a [malloc](Dynamic%20Memory%20Management.md) memory block.
+This is similar to storing the tree in the header of a Huffman encoded file, or the metadata for a [[Dynamic Memory Management.md|malloc]] memory block.

 There are three types:
 - **Relocatable**: Binary code and data, suitable for combining (e.g. `p1.o` and `p2.o`)